Tech-at-DU/d3-tutorial/02-Working-svg/readme.md

 - Set the stroke.
 Set the property: `stroke`.
 Make the value the color of the stroke.
 For example: `.attr('stroke', '#000')` would add a black stroke.
 - Use the data b property to set the stroke width.
 Something like: `.attr('stroke-width', d => 10 * d.b)`
 - Change the stroke color.
 Since the data values are in the range of 0 to 1.
 You can use an HSL color and multiply the value by 360 to get the hue.
 For example: ``hsl(${360 * d.b}, 100%, 50%)``.
 - Add more data.
-Remember the function at the top will generate a number of random values based on the argument provided.
+Remember the function at the top will generate some random values based on the argument provided.
 - Make all of the circles smaller by changing the `r` attribute.
 - Set the fill color based on the `data.a` property.